Manage Unfinished Work

 For the historical user story, we recommend that you:

-- Leave behind all the completed tasks and defects.
+- Leave all completed tasks and defects with the historical story.

 - Leave the Schedule State field unchanged so that you can easily see which user stories did not reach acceptance during the iteration.